Today

 1 Year

-The company's fundamentals are relatively weak.
+The company's fundamentals are relatively very healthy.
 Its valuation is considered fairly valued,and institutional recognition is very high.
 Over the past 30 days, multiple analysts have rated the company as a Buy.
-Despite an average stock market performance, the company shows strong technicals.
+The company is performing well in the stock market, with strong fundamentals and technicals supporting the current trend.
 The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 NVIDIA Corporation, an American multinational technology firm, is headquartered in Santa Clara, California, and incorporated in Delaware.
 Established in 1993 by Jensen Huang, Chris Malachowsky, and Curtis Priem, the company designs graphics processing units, data science APIs for high-performance computing, and system on a chip units for automotive and mobile markets.
 As a premier supplier of artificial intelligence solutions, NVIDIA designs hardware that is manufactured through outsourcing partnerships.